SRoddis/Nancy.RestModule/README.md

 # Nancy.RestModule

-Nancy.RestModule is designed to create REST resources in a fast and simple way (with NancyFx).
+Nancy.RestModule is designed to create REST resources in a fast and simple way with NancyFx.
 The `RestModule` decouples the `NancyModule` from your self-implemented controller, so the controller can be tested easily.

 Nancy.RestModule can handle `DELETE`, `GET`, `POST` and `PUT` requests and provides a simple JSON.
 With the generic request handlers you are able to define your API interface by simple `RequestModels` which are bind automatically from NancyFx.